HigorAlves9770/Bootcamp_Java_Deloitte/README.md

 <h1> 🚀 Java Learning Repository – Deloitte <img src="https://cdn.iconscout.com/icon/free/png-256/java-43-569305.png" width="40"> </h1>

-📌 Este repositório foi criado com o objetivo de organizar, documentar e evoluir meus estudos e práticas em Java, desenvolvidos durante minha atuação/projeto na Deloitte.
-Aqui você encontrará exemplos práticos, conceitos fundamentais e implementações que seguem boas práticas de desenvolvimento, com foco em qualidade de código, organização e aprendizado contínuo.
+📌 This repository was created with the purpose of organizing, documenting, and evolving my Java studies and practices developed during my work/project at Deloitte.
+Here you will find practical examples, fundamental concepts, and implementations that follow good development practices, with a focus on code quality, organization, and continuous learning.

-## 📂 Objetivos do Repositório
+## 📂 Repository Goals

-Consolidar conhecimentos em Java

-Aplicar conceitos de Programação Orientada a Objetos (POO)

-Praticar boas práticas de desenvolvimento

-Servir como material de consulta e evolução técnica

-Demonstrar organização e clareza em projetos Java
+Consolidate Java knowledge

+Apply Object-Oriented Programming (OOP) concepts

+Practice good development practices

+Serve as reference material for technical growth

+Demonstrate organization and clarity in Java projects

-## 📚 Conteúdos Abordados
+## 📚 Covered Topics

-Sintaxe básica do Java

-Programação Orientada a Objetos

-Encapsulamento, Herança e Polimorfismo

-Collections (List, Set, Map)

-Tratamento de Exceções

-Streams e Expressões Lambda

-Boas práticas e organização de código

-Testes unitários
+Basic Java syntax

+Object-Oriented Programming

+Encapsulation, Inheritance, and Polymorphism

+Good practices and code organization

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

-Java (JDK 8+ / 11 / 17 – conforme os exemplos)
+Java (JDK 8+ / 11 / 17 – depending on the examples)

 IDE: IntelliJ IDEA / Eclipse / VS Code